Japan crypto exchange loses $32 million of virtual money

 A Japanese cryptocurrency exchange has reported a hack causing the loss of 3.5 billion yen, or $32 million, worth of virtual money.

+Interested in Japan?Add Japan as an interest to stay up to date on the latest Japan news, video, and analysis from ABC News.

-Tokyo-based Remixpoint, which runs the BITPoint exchange as well as travel, used car and energy businesses, apologized Friday, acknowledging the losses were confirmed starting Thursday.
+Tokyo-based Remixpoint, which runs the BITPoint exchange as well as travel, used car and energy businesses, apologized Friday, saying the losses were confirmed starting Thursday.

-The losses, which include bitcoins as well as Ethereum, Ripple and other kinds of cryptocurrencies, are under investigation.
+The reason for the losses, which include bitcoins as well as Ethereum, Ripple and other kinds of cryptocurrencies, is under investigation.

-Of the losses, about two thirds affect customers while the rest of the missing assets belonged to the company, according to a company statement.
+About two-thirds of the losses affected customers while the rest of the missing assets belonged to Remixpoint, the company said in a statement.
 All transactions have been halted.

 It has set up a licensing system to oversee their use.
 Bitcoin has been a legal form of payment in Japan since April 2017.